-Two tier 1 EVs (in AKT1 and PTGS1) specific to the metastatic brain tumours were detectable in ctDNA at diagnosis, 90 weeks prior to clinical diagnosis.

-Treatment: Chemotherapy orange bars, XELOX = Capecitabine and oxaliplatin, AZD8931 a novel dual-EGFR/HER2/HER3 inhibitor, EOX = Epirubicin, oxaliplatin and capecitabine.
+Two tier 1 EVs (in AKT1 and PTGS1) specific to the metastatic brain tumours were detectable in ctDNA at diagnosis, 90 weeks prior to disease. showing progressive Treatment: Chemotherapy orange bars, XELOX = Capecitabine and oxaliplatin, AZD8931 a novel dual-EGFR/HER2/HER3 inhibitor, EOX = Epirubicin, oxaliplatin and capecitabine.

 D) All Variants detected in plasma over time.
 Number of variants, Clone A variants orange, Clone B variants Blue, Emergent Variants Red.
-Note final sample / data point for patient 1 is the plasma DNA data from the pleural fluid and not ctDNA was undetectable in samples taken prior to death in both cases, although plasma DNA levels were high.
+Note final sample / data point for patient 1 is the plasma DNA data from the pleural fluid and not plasma DNA.